REPL console for executing Ansible tasks.

 --task-timeout <TASK_TIMEOUT> set task timeout limit in seconds, must be positive integer.

---vault-id the vault identity to use
+--vault-id the vault identity to use.
+This argument may be specified multiple times.

 --vault-password-file, --vault-pass-file vault password file